porsche-design-system/porsche-design-system/packages/storefront/src/pages/design/culture/culture.md

 ### Review and Merge changes
-After committing some changes within a branch you must have at least one design review from another team member before merging the branch into the master.
+When you think you’re done with your branch, you should always add stakeholders or coworkers as reviewers to get feedback for your work, before you merge it to master.

 1. Select your branch that you would like to be reviewed
 2. Click "Request Review" in the top right and type the team members you would like to review your changes

-Once you received an approval for you design review you can start the merging process.
+Updating from Master every few weeks is effective at keeping your branch up-to-date without having a huge workload at when you’re finally ready to merge.
+Once you’ve gotten approved in your review, you’re ready to merge.

 1. Select the branch that you would like to merge into the master or a child branch you would like to merge into the parent branch.
 2. Click "Merge branch" in the top right and document a short change log but descriptive into the notes.
 3. Click the button "Merge and archive".
 4. When your version of Master is out-of-date with the current version of Master (often a result of being offline) you get a diverged copy.
 Be sure to resolve this immediately.
 5. Inform the team about the merging.

-Updating from Master every few weeks is effective at keeping your branch up-to-date without having a huge workload at when you’re finally ready to merge.

 ### Engineering and Stakeholder "Handoff"
 Collections are super useful in order to focus attention of your fellow designers and stakeholders on the screens you’re making changes to.
 You can order them according to the story you’re trying to tell and give additional context within them.